MariamRaad/ar-portfolio/README.md

 # Augmented Reality Portfolio

-Scan the QR Code with your smartphone camera to discover my Augmented Reality Portfolio :)
+Scan the QR Code and then the Marker with your smartphone camera to discover my Augmented Reality Portfolio :)

-If it's not working, open this link in your browser: https://mariamraad.github.io/ar-portfolio
+If it's not working, open this link in your browser: https://mariamraad.github.io/ar-portfolio And then scan the Marker to see the Augmented Reality content.

 The application works best with: <br/>
 Android - Google Chrome or Firefox <br/>